aws-samples/route53-autonaming/frosting/README.md

 `frosting_ms.py` but is packaged/deployed as inline text in the CloudFormation template `frosting.json`
 ### Creating the CloudFormation stack
-The stack can be created with a simple awscli command:
+The stack can be created with an awscli command:
 ```bash
 aws cloudformation create-stack \
     --capabilities CAPABILITY_NAMED_IAM \